Stochastic fluctuation and transport of tokamak edge plasmas with the resonant magnetic perturbation field: Experimental set-up and method

-Although a direct measurement of fine structures of the magnetic field is not possible in high temperature pedestals, local measurement of other plasma parameters can be utilized to investigate the pedestal structure and find support for the field line stochastization.
-Turbulence structure over the stochastic fields around magnetic islands are expected to have a different structure from that grown over the unperturbed pedestal, e.g. turbulence structure can lock on to the structure of stochastic fields~\cite{Cao:2021}.
-We used a statistical method known as the complexity and entropy analysis~\cite{Rosso:2007vb} to distinguish turbulence structure recored in the temperature fluctuation.
-This analysis tells whether the fluctuation has a few dominant patterns or close to the less predictive fluctuation with more distributed patterns.
-Here, a pattern means an order in the amplitude.
+This analysis is intended for evenly sampled serial data such as a time series with the fixed sampling rate, and it is shown to tell a chaotic signal generated from a deterministic system from a stochastic signal~\cite{Rosso:2007vb}.
+The distinction relies on the probability distribution of amplitude orders in partial segments of the signal~\cite{Pompe:2002jv}.
 For example, the first segment of size $d=3$ of a serial data $x = \{x_i\}_{i=1,...,N} = \{4,7,9,6,\cdots,x_N\}$ is $\{4,7,9\}$, and the order of its elements is simply increasing and can be represented by $(1,2,3)$.
-The second segment is $\{7,9,6\}$ and the order is $(3,1,2)$.
-The probability distribution of orders of segment elements is known as the Bandt-Pompe (BP) probability distribution function~\cite{Pompe:2002jv}.
-Note that $N$ should be large enough than $d!$ ($N \gg d!$) for the reliable calculation of the BP probability.
-Using the BP probability of a given data, the Jensen Shannon complexity ($C_{\mathrm{JS}}$) and the normalized Shannon entropy ($H$) can be calculated.
-The Jensen Shannon complexity ($C_{\mathrm{JS}}=Q H $) is defined as the product of the normalized Shannon entropy $H=S/S_{\mathrm{max}}$, where $S=S(P)=-\sum_{i} p_i \log(p_i)$ is the Shannon entropy of the given probability distribution function $P=\{p_i\}$ and $S_{\mathrm{max}}$ is the maximum entropy, and the Jensen Shannon divergence $Q \propto S\left(\frac{P+P_{\mathrm{e}}}{2}\right) - \frac{S(P)}{2} - \frac{S(P_{\mathrm{e}})}{2}$ where $P_{\mathrm{e}}$ is the uniform probability distribution function.
-It measures kind of the distance between the given probability distribution function and the uniform probability distribution function.
-The comparison of a given data against the fractional Brownian motion or fractional Gaussian noise data on the $C_{\mathrm{JS}}$-$H$ plane is shown as a useful method to distinguish the fluctuation with a dominant patterns (chaotic signal) from less predictable fluctuation (stochastic signal)~\cite{Rosso:2007vb}.
-For the efficient comparison, $C_{\mathrm{JS}}$ is rescaled as
+The second (overlapping) segment is $\{7,9,6\}$ and the order is $(3,1,2)$.
+The probability distribution of these amplitude orders is called the Bandt-Pompe (BP) probability distribution~\cite{Pompe:2002jv}.
+Using the BP probability of a given data $P=\{p_j\}_{j=1,...,d!}$ where subscript $i$ represents each amplitude order (there are $d!$ possible ways of the amplitude ordering for the segment size $d$.
+Note that $N$ should be large enough than $d!$ for the reliable calculation of the BP probability~\cite{Pompe:2002jv}.), the Jensen Shannon Complexity $C_{\mathrm{JS}}$ and the normalized Shannon Entropy $H$, which are the basis of the Complexity-Entropy analysis~\cite{Rosso:2007vb}, can be calculated as follows.
+The Jensen Shannon Complexity ($C_{\mathrm{JS}} = Q H $) is defined as the product of the normalized Shannon Entropy $H=S/S_{\mathrm{max}}$ and the Jensen Shannon divergence $Q$. $S=S(P)=-\sum_{j} p_j \ln(p_j)$ is the Shannon Entropy of the given BP probability distribution $P=\{p_j\}$ and $S_{\mathrm{max}}$ is the maximum possible Entropy, i.e. $S_{\mathrm{max}} = \ln(d!)$ with the equiprobable distribution $P_{\mathrm{e}} = \{p_j\} = 1/d!$.
+The Jensen Shannon divergence is given as $Q = Q_0 \left\{ S\left(\frac{P+P_{\mathrm{e}}}{2}\right) - \frac{S(P)}{2} - \frac{S(P_{\mathrm{e}})}{2} \right\}$ where $Q_0$ is the normalization constant $Q_0 = -2 / (\frac{d! + 1}{d!} \ln(d! + 1) - 2\ln(2 d!) + \ln(d!))$~\cite{Martin:2006dz, Maggs:2015ff}.